Tidy living: organized space can bring peace of mind

 Neat freaks: Ecolistic Cleaning “Natural Cleaning Specialists” use bagless vaccuums and nontoxic cleansers.

 “Courtney Sunborn hadn’t planned to start a cleaning company.
 She enjoyed running a successful holistic daycare from her Annapolis home, but with the birth of her third child in 2003, Sunborn decided she needed a change.
 “I was with children all day and all night,” she explains.
 Then a neighbor hired her to clean his house.
 She asked if she could use her own homemade, non-toxic cleaning products.
 “I don’t care what you use,” he told her, “as long as it’s clean.”

 It was.
 That job led to an ad on Craigslist, and Ecolistic Cleaning was born.
-Sunborn is now a single mother of four living in Lewes, Delaware, with a business that boasts more than a hundred clients around Baltimore and Annapolis, and in Sussex County, Delaware.
+Sunborn is now a single mother of four living in Lewes, Delaware, with a business that boasts more than a hundred clients around Baltimore, Annapolis, and Sussex County, Delaware.

 The idea is as basic as it is radical: cleaning up shouldn’t pollute.
 Ecolistic’s employees use unbleached paper towels, recycled biodegradable trash bags, and Dyson bagless vacuums, as well as only non-toxic cleansers made from ingredients like sea salt, vinegar, baking soda, and essential oils.